netxms/netxms-doc/admin/data-collection.rst

 data source.

 .. versionadded:: 2.0-M5
-    Offline data collection.
+    Agent cashing mode

 By default DCI data is not collected while connection between server and agent is broken as poll request could not get till agent.
 There is special configuration that allows to collect data and store it on agent till connection with server is restored and collected data is pushed to the server.
 This option is available for metrics, table metrics and proxy SNMP metrics.
-Not implemented for proxy SNMP table metrics.
+Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
 In case of this configuration agent stores DCI configuration locally and does all metric collection and dispatch by himself.
 DCI configuration is synchronized on connect, DCI configuration change or SNMP proxy server change.
-Information about configuration options can be found there: :ref:`offline-data-collection`.
+Information about configuration options can be found there:
+:ref:`offline-data-collection`.

 .. _dci-configuration: